jacklukem/OpenCoreAPFSloader/README.md

 # OpenCoreAPFSloader

-Bootloader for any unsupported Catalina EFI Mac
+Custom Bootloader for any unsupported Catalina EFI Mac

 to detect any HFS, APFS, APFS dmg, ramdisk and hidden apple volumes from any unsupported Catalina Mac